cs194-126/lab1/README.md

 0. Install [GCC-ARM](https://launchpad.net/gcc-arm-embedded) to build the embedded firmware.
   - On Debian-based systems (including Ubuntu), a [PPA and the instructions for setting it up are available](https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa).
 Note: the one included by default in the system package manager may not work.
   - On Windows and Mac, [download and run this installer](https://launchpad.net/gcc-arm-embedded).
-    - On Windows, make sure to add gcc-arm to your PATH so it can be run from anywhere.
-By default, gcc-arm will be installed in `C:\Program Files (x86)\GNU Tools ARM Embedded\(version)\bin`.
+    - On Windows, at the end of the installation, make sure to check "Add path to environment variable" so it can be run from anywhere.
-0. Install [SCons](http://scons.org/), the build system.
   - On Debian-based systems (including Ubuntu), this is available as a package:

     ```